Worklytics/psoxy-example-aws/README.md

    - choose a name for your copy of this repo
    - leave "Include all branches" unchecked

- 2.Clone the resulting repo to your machine.
-Eg
+ 2. Clone the resulting repo to your machine.

 ```shell
 git clone